-After submitting an International Transfer Application and the \$75 application fee, applicants must meet the university's general transfer admission standards as explained in the "New Student Admissions" chapter of the catalog; and, meet the English Language Proficiency requirement:
+After submitting an International Transfer Application and the \$75 application fee, applicants must meet the university's general transfer admission standards as explained in the New Student Admissions section of the catalog and meet the English Proficiency requirement.
+Upon acceptance, student will be required to submit additional documents (see Additional Document Requirements).